Mrs E asked:

 Yes.
-The income section has a line “other benefits” and you put ESA/DLA/PIP in there.
+The income section has a line “other benefits” and you put ESA/DLA/PIP/AA in there.

-Will they take my children’s tax credits and child benefit into consideration as that money is for my children?
+Must I list my tax credits and child benefit as that money is for my children?

 There is an income line, labelled “Child benefit(s)”, you should put any Child Benefit and Child Tax Credit in there.

 In the “Expenses” section you will include all your child-related costs: food, clothes, school costs etc. By doing this you are showing you are using the money and it isn’t available to be paid to your creditors.

-Do I have to put my partner’s income down?
+Do I have to include my partner’s income?

 No – your partner is not liable for paying your debts (NB I am assuming this isn’t a joint debt.)

 But if your partner has an income, they should be contributing to the household costs:

 - if you pay the bills and do the shopping and your partner gives you £600 a month towards it, then that can go in the “Others living in my house give me” line – which is also where you would put any money your adult children are paying or money from a lodger;

 - if you split the bills, then you should only put the part you are paying in the Expenses section.
 Many couples adopt the “I’ll pay the rent and you pay the council tax and other bills” approach, but on this form it’s probably better for you to put down half of all the expenses, rather than 100% of some and nothing of the others.

 What about things which aren’t listed as expenses?

 Anything to do with car costs (road tax, insurance, servicing, new tyres etc) goes under Travelling costs.

 Toiletries and all other household consumables, from loo rolls to light bulbs, go into Housekeeping costs.

 clothes; other bills (including insurance, telephone, mobile and broadband); emergencies; birthdays/xmas; child care costs; disability costs.
 You can add a covering letter to explain any of these or go into more details.